pgrok/pgrok/README.md

         ```
 1. Now visit the URL.

-As a special case, the first argument of the `pgrok http` can be used to specify forward address, e.g.
+As a special case, the first argument of the `pgrok http` can be used to specify forward address, e.g.,

 ```
 pgrok http 8080